p3rryw1nkle/IPU_automation/README.md

 ### There should also be a 'logs' folder in the base directory to store the conflict.log, which contains information anomalies for each IPU

 ### At the bottom of writeSpreadsheet.py where it says "makeFiles.process_files(initials="LB")" you will need to put in your personal initials to process your individually assigned IPUs

+### Also make sure to download and drag in the spreadsheet containing all license information into the 'spreadsheets' folder and rename it to "Licenses.xlsx".
+The program will look for this file to get the IPU information.